linkerd/website/linkerd.io/content/blog/2024/0805-edge-release-roundup.md

 ## How to give feedback

-Remember, edge releases are a snapshot of our current development work on `main`; by definition, they always have the most recent features but they may have incomplete features, features that end up getting rolled back later, or (like all software) even bugs.
+Edge releases are a snapshot of our current development work on `main`; by definition, they always have the most recent features but they may have incomplete features, features that end up getting rolled back later, or (like all software) even bugs.
 That said, edge releases *are* intended for production use, and go through a rigorous set of automated and manual tests before being released.